Ke'Bryan Hayes Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is 16th in MLB with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Cardinals has a collective 8.7 K/9, which ranks 16th in MLB.

-- The Cardinals have the 16th-ranked team ERA among all league pitching staffs (4.26).
+- The Cardinals' 4.32 team ERA ranks 18th among all league pitching staffs.

-- The Cardinals surrender the ninth-fewest home runs in baseball (58 total, one per game).
+- The Cardinals allow the ninth-fewest home runs in baseball (60 total, one per game).

+- The Cardinals will send Montgomery (2-6) to the mound to make his 12th start of the season.
+He is 2-6 with a 4.48 ERA and 55 strikeouts through 60 1/3 innings pitched.

-- The righty's most recent appearance came on Saturday against the Cleveland Guardians, when he went seven innings, surrendering one earned run while giving up seven hits.
+- In his most recent time out on Sunday against the Cleveland Guardians, the lefty threw five innings, giving up two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.